 Share your love of the water with others by becoming a surf or dive instructor.
 You can find work at resorts and diving schools around the world.

-This is an ideal job for those who love the outdoors and enjoy working with people.
-As a surf or dive instructor, you’ll be responsible for teaching people how to safely enjoy the water.
-You’ll need to be certified in order to work as an instructor, but the process is relatively straightforward.
+This job is ideal for those who love the outdoors and enjoy working with people.
+As a surf or dive instructor, you’ll teach people how to enjoy the water safely.
+You’ll need certification to work as an instructor, but the process is relatively straightforward.

-Once you’re certified, you can start applying for jobs at resorts and diving schools.
+Once certified, you can apply for jobs at resorts and diving schools.
 And if you’re looking to travel even further, you can also apply for positions as a surf or dive instructor in other countries.

 22. Street Performer – A creative travel job that’s location independent

 Being a street performer is a great way to make some extra cash while traveling, and it can be a lot of fun too.
-Almost anyone can do it – all you need is a talent or skill that you can show off to passersby.
+Almost anyone can do it – all you need is a talent or skill to show off to passersby.

 Just remember to do some research before you start – in many cities, street performing is only allowed in certain areas, and you may need to get a permit first.

-But once you’ve got all that sorted out, street performing can be a blast!
+But street performing can be a blast once you’ve sorted all that out!
 Who knows, you might even make enough money to extend your travels – you might even go viral!

 If you’re looking for a creative and rewarding traveling job, street performing is definitely worth considering.